svg/svgo/README.md

 ## Why?

-SVG files, especially exported from various editors, usually contains a lot of redundant and useless information such as editor metadata, comments, hidden elements, default values or non-optimal values and other stuff that can be safely removed or converted without affecting SVG rendering result.
+SVG files, especially exported from various editors, usually contains a lot of redundant and useless information such as editor metadata, comments, hidden elements, default or non-optimal values and other stuff that can be safely removed or converted without affecting SVG rendering result.

 ## What it can do